 Then after I had my 2nd kid, I decided that going to work full-time and having to pay to put two in daycare just didn’t make sense anymore.
 Kuddos to those out there that do it.
 I’m not judging you!
 It just didn’t work for our family and I wasn’t feeling rewarded enough in my corporate job for it to be worth it for me.
 So we decided to take our 2 year old at the time out of day care and that I would stay home with our 2 boys.

 Never in my life have I had a harder job before.
-I’ve had some pretty tough jobs- like working in inner city Atlanta, going into peoples homes and trying to help the parents learn ways to deal with their child’s behavioral issues while fearing for my safety as I heard gunshots outside.
-I also worked in a psych hospital where I saw people in full blown psychosis and had to convince them that Jesus wasn’t going to come save them from the fires of satan that they felt burning inside of them, but that they needed to stay there for a few days to have a doctor adjust their medication.
+I’ve had some pretty tough jobs.
+Like when I worked as a counselor in inner city Atlanta.
+I went into peoples homes and taught parents ways to deal with their child’s behavioral issues while fearing for my safety as I heard gunshots outside.
+I also worked at a psych hospital where I saw people in full blown psychosis.
+My job was to convince them to stay in the hospital for a few days so that a doctor could adjust their medication.
+But first I had to get them past the fact that they thought Jesus was going to come save them from the fires of satan that they felt burning inside of them.
+Neither of these jobs were as hard as being a stay-at-home-mom.

 At the end of the day, I’m so glad that I had the opportunity to quit my job and be at home with my boys while they were little.
 I wouldn’t take that time back for anything and I hope that one day they’ll appreciate it too.